pallets/flask/docs/api.rst

       Libraries that do that are prototype, jQuery and Mochikit and probably some more.

-   .. attribute:: json

-      Contains the parsed body of the JSON request if the mimetype of the incoming data was `application/json`.
-This requires Python 2.6 or an installed version of simplejson.

 .. class:: request

    To access incoming request data, you can use the global `request`